ferneliusn/ferneliusn/README.md

 I'm Nat Fernelius.
-I like graphs, I like nix, and I like automating, optimizing, and creating things.
+I like graphs and nix.
+I also like optimizing everything.

 <!---
 ferneliusn/ferneliusn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.